• Home

 The Qoustic Wound Therapy System

 An FDA-approved medical device delivers focused sound waves to wound beds.
-In a feasibility study, researchers observed an unexpected benefit: the sound waves destroyed drug-resistant bacteria in vitro.
-Remarkably, this discovery goes largely unnoticed.
+In a feasibility study, researchers observed something that warranted further investigation.
+Remarkably, it went largely unnoticed.

 How Was This Overlooked For So Long?